mark-wiemer-org/ahkpp/docs/Development.md

 ## Testing

 -   Test all added commands
--   Perform the formatting tests
 -   If the README was modified, confirm README appears as intended

-### Automated tests

-1. Open the Debug console panel (`Ctrl + Shift + Y` or `F1` -> View: Toggle Debug Console)
-1. Run the tests (`debug test`)
-    1. Select `Test Extension` in the Debug side bar
-    1. Begin Debugging (`F5` or press the play button)

-The tests should run automatically, and you should see passing output in the Debug console within a few seconds.

-> Learn more about debugging at the [VS Code Debugging Guide](https://code.visualstudio.com/Docs/editor/debugging).

 ## Starting a release